How Art Inspired the Game of Thrones

 It has been a while since Game of Thrones ran its course.
-Are you re-watching it during lockdown?
+Are you planning to re-watch it anytime soon?
 Trying to escape our current bleak world, for the vivid and cruel one of Westeros?
-Have you ever wondered where the creators get their inspiration?
-Of course, they start with the books, but how do you transpose a written description of a character into a fully-fleshed person with a specific hairstyle, clothes, and way of moving?
+Have you ever wondered where the creators got their inspiration from?
+Of course, they started with the books, but how do you transpose a written description of a character into a fully-fleshed person with a specific hairstyle, clothes, and way of moving?
 One unavoidable answer is the imagination, but imagination must be fed, and there is no better food for it than art.
 Let us see together how art inspired Game of Thrones creators!

 Is Georgiana Burne-Jones Catelyn Stark?